Call for Symposia

 If you would like to run a symposium, the first stage is to complete a BES Symposium Proposal Form, outlining the core elements of the event.
 Please ensure you read the guidelines carefully and are able to complete all aspects of the form before submitting a proposal.

-Once submitted, your proposal will be considered by the BES Meetings Committee (MC) at their next meeting.
-Meetings Committee meet three times a year:
+Once submitted, your proposal will be considered by the BES Events Committee at their next meeting.
+Events Committee meet three times a year:

 Submit your application by end of April